nimrossum/research-project/docs/main.typ

 == Definition of Compression Distance

-We define the Compression Distance $"CD"$ metric as a measure of how much a given concatenated commit buffer compresses with the baseline commit buffer:
+We define the Compression Distance $"CD"$ metric as a measure of how much a given concatenated commit buffer compresses with the baseline commit buffer, see @def:compression_distance.

 $ "CD"(x, y) = |C(x #sym.union y)| - |C(x)| $ <def:compression_distance>